sidatasciencelab/UCSB_SI_scholars_STRI/scripts/coffee_birds.md

     [Link to Tobias et
 al. 2022](https://onlinelibrary.wiley.com/doi/full/10.1111/ele.13898)

+    [Link to data from Tobias et
+al. 2022](https://figshare.com/s/b990722d72a26b5bfead) - these data are
+already in the `/data` directory in the course repo.

 To get a full picture of the functional diversity contained in our Panamanian coffee dataset, let’s extract trait data from AVONET for the species observed in the coffee plantations.
 First read in the data.